 Eye contact is just as important when presenting online as it is in person — it can make your words more memorable and improve how well the audience retains the information you’re presenting.

-By including a view of the presenter in an online video, you help humanize the delivery of your information by adding non-verbal signals like body language and facial expressions.
-That can make an enormous difference when it comes to how your audience remembers your materials.
+Simply sharing your webcam video helps humanize the delivery of your information by adding non-verbal signals like body language and facial expressions.
+That can make an enormous difference when it comes to how your audience remembers your presentation.

 Most video conferencing solutions will allow you to share both your screen and a video of yourself at the same time.
-Be sure to take advantage.
+Be sure to take advantage when you’re presenting live.

 3. Flip Your Online Presentation

 When it comes to presenting information you want your audience to absorb, no one has more experience than today’s teachers.
 So take a page from their playbook, and try flipping your presentations to make the most of the time you have with your audience.
-With the right video presentation software you can record and securely share a video of you giving your presentation before your big call, giving you extra time for open discussions and more productive conversations during the scheduled meeting time.
+With the right online presentation software you can record and securely share a video of you giving your presentation before the scheduled call, allowing extended time for open discussions and productive conversations on your call.

 4. Get Interactive